alexsaavedraa/Alex_Saavedra_portfolio/README.md

+For information on template used, cleanfolio section.
+This template has been modified, especially in the projects section, to better showcase my work.
+It also anonymizes and tracks users.

 # Cleanfolio

 Cleanfolio is a portfolio template built with React.
 However, if you prefer a template built with HTML, CSS, and JavaScript, you can check out [Cleanfolio Minimal](https://github.com/rajshekhar26/cleanfolio-minimal).